awesomeWM/awesome/docs/90-FAQ.md

 ### How to control titlebars?

-To disable titlebars on all clients remove the `titlebars_enabled=true` from the `awful.rules.rules` table in your config.
-If you want a titlebar only on certain clients, you can use `awful.rules` to set this property only for certain clients.
+To disable titlebars on all clients remove the `titlebars_enabled=true` from the `ruled.client.rules` table in your config.
+If you want a titlebar only on certain clients, you can use `ruled.client` to set this property only for certain clients.

 ### How to toggle titlebar visibility?